If you're taxed twice

 Capital Gains Tax

-You only pay Capital Gains Tax if you make a gain on UK residential property.
-You don’t pay it on other UK assets, such as UK shares.
-You won’t usually need to make a claim for assets you don’t pay tax on - but you should check the relevant double taxation agreement.
+You only pay Capital Gains Tax if you make a gain on UK property or land.
+You do not pay it on other UK assets, such as UK shares.
+You will not usually need to make a claim for assets you do not pay tax on - but you should check the relevant double taxation agreement.

 If you return to the UK after being non-resident, you may have to pay tax on any assets you owned before you left the UK - even if you’ve paid tax on any gains in the country you moved to.
 You can usually claim double-taxation relief.